cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 `DAQP`_ options:

-For more information `see the DAQP documentation <https://darnstrom.github.io/daqp/parameters/>`_, some features of DAQP are currently unsupported in Cvxpy.
+For more information `see the DAQP documentation <https://darnstrom.github.io/daqp/parameters/>`_, some features of DAQP are currently unsupported in CVXPY.

 ``'primal_tol'``
     tolerance for primal infeasibility (default: 1e-6).